Sample Policy & Procedure Manual

 VII Other

-Many of the policies in this section were written by Margaret Morford, an attorney and president of the national consulting firm The HR Edge, Inc. Margaret's comments all appear in red so that you know what needs to be deleted before you copy and paste a policy into your own manual.
-Those things that appear in brackets will require you to fill in some sort of information, such as the name of your organization or the title of a designated person.
-Also the generic term "organization" is used in the policies to describe whatever entity your employer is.
+The author's notes provide you with information about each policy.
+The comments all appear in red so that you know what needs to be deleted before you copy and paste a policy into your own manual.
+Items that appear in brackets will require you to fill in some sort of information, such as the name of your organization or the title of a designated person.
+Also the generic term "organization" is used in the policies to describe the employing entity.
 It sometimes makes the wording a bit stilted so you are encouraged to substitute "company," "business," "agency," or "government" if you believe that better fits your needs.